slashvar/log_analyzer/tests/README.md

 The commands can also be used *by hands*, by copy/pasting the queries on the command line (with the `-e` flag) or interactively.

-Most examples assume a time-range similar to the log provided by the challenge (not included in this repos).
+Some examples assume a time-range similar to the log provided by the challenge (not included in this repos).